-Many of our beliefs are based on a form of reasoning which begins with a collection of data, facts or assertions, and then seeks the best explanation for them.
-Let’s welcome your mother back briefly again.
+Many of our beliefs are based on a form of reasoning which seeks the best explanation for a collection of data, facts or assertions.
+Let’s welcome your mother back briefly, again.
 She is heavily pregnant with you inside her womb and the due date was last week.
 Suddenly, her waters break and she starts having contractions, so your father and the relevant medical staff safely assume that she’s started labour.
-Another example, some years on, your mother notices an open packet of biscuits and crumbs around your mouth and on your clothes.
+Another example: some years on, your mother notices an open packet of biscuits and crumbs around your mouth and on your clothes.
 She infers that you opened the packet and helped yourself to some biscuits.
 In both examples, the conclusions are not necessarily true or indisputable, but they are the best explanations considering all of the facts available.
 This thinking process is known as inference to the best explanation.

 So why have I introduced the above scenarios?
 Because using the concepts and principles from these examples, this essay will put forward the case that the Qur’an is an inimitable expression of the Arabic language, and that God best explains its inimitability.
 What is meant by inimitability is that no one has been able to produce or emulate the Qur’an’s linguistic and literary features.
 These can include—but are not limited to—its unique literary form and genre, in the context of sustained eloquence.
 Though this assertion seems quite disconnected to what I have elaborated so far, consider the following outline: